The Pale (band): 1969 Records

 In 2004 the band, now consisting of Matthew Devereux, David O'Shea, Andy O'Brien, Bernard Byrne and Stephen O'Keefe convened to record the unreleased album Delete Me produced by long-term member Darren Flynn.
 A fraught recording, the sessions would see drummer Steven O'Keefe break his foot, Matthew Devereux puncture his eardrums and Dave O'Shea involved in a car crash, all in the same week.
 The album was shelved, with only one song, a live version of "Proverbial Shirt" appearing at the time on the 10 Summer Nights compilation album.
 Seven songs from this album would eventually surface on 2013's 21 Song Salute compilation.

 Following the non-release of Delete Me a reconstituted line-up of The Pale, featuring the return of original member Shane Wearen and former Lir guitarist Colm Quearney, recorded The Final Garden EP.
 The tracks were released in 2005 on Devereux Records.

 Writing in the Irish Independent, Ed Power said of the new songs "they write extravagant torch songs, full of heartbreak and crushing melancholy, but also exuding an insatiable hunger for life."

 In 2008, Matthew Devereux and Shane Wearen appeared in the Irish independent movie, Intersection Number 9, which also featured a number of songs for The Pale on its soundtrack.

 The same year saw drummer Aidan O'Grady joining the band.
 He went on to play a key role in the band appearing on all subsequent recordings and becoming a stalwart of their live shows.
 An accomplished player, O'Grady has played with numerous groups, including Las Vegas Basement and Pugwash.

 That summer the band headlined a number of festivals in Czech Republic, where they have maintained a large level of popularity.

 Upon their return they released the single "Chocolate Factory" as a free download.
 The song was accompanied by a music video recorded as part of an animation workshop at the Folk Holidays festival in Czech Republic.

 In May 2009, the album Proper Order was released on 1969 Records.
 Produced by Darren Flynn, the album received positive reviews.
 The tracks "Lights Out Boys", "Catholic Credit Card" and "Chocolate Factory", featured lyrical content that The Evening Heralds Eamon Carr noted had "a disturbing undertow in the aftermath of the scandals highlighted by the Ryan Report.".

 The live shows for Proper Order saw Andy O'Brien return to the band on guitar and keyboards.

-In 2009, Matthew Devereux moved to the Czech Republic and began writing songs for what would become the band's next album, I Woke Up And I Was Gone The album was recorded at Sono Studios, marking the first time that they band had recorded outside of Ireland.
+In 2009, Matthew Devereux moved to the Czech Republic and began writing songs for what would become the band's next album, I Woke Up And I Was Gone The album was recorded at Sono Studios, marking the first time that the band had recorded outside of Ireland.

 The single "Such Dumb Luck" was released in April 2016.
 The single was produced by Keith Farrell The single was shortlisted for Pure M magazine's 2016 'Single Of The Year'.